kennetpostigo/lwt-node/CONTRIBUTING.md

 **To contribute code, there are a few options:**

-* Implement a function from [Future.md](https://github.com/kennetpostigo/reason-node/blob/master/Future.md) that hasn't been implemented
+* Implement a function from [Future.md](https://github.com/kennetpostigo/lwt-node/blob/master/Future.md) that hasn't been implemented
 * Claim an issue that fixes a bug
 * Add tests for existing modules

 **Proposal**

-If you want to propose major changes to a module in reason-node (Path, Fs, etc.) open an issue prefixed with [proposal] and try to be thorough in explaining:
+If you want to propose major changes to a module in lwt-node (Path, Fs, etc.) open an issue prefixed with [proposal] and try to be thorough in explaining:

 * Pain points with existing module
 * The major change you want to make